 Mindful Life Project’s Mindful Site -http://www.mindfullifeproject.org

-Session 4 addressed alternative options for school.
+This session addressed alternative options for school.
 Nephrotic Syndrome brings many challenges for our kids.
 Many of them may benefit from a non-traditional school environment.
 There are many alternatives available.
 In this session, we explored options ranging from homeschooling options, to a hybrid approach, to simply highlighting the benefits of a shortened day.
 The session included a peer to peer breakout session for young adults and children with Nephrotic Syndrome and a simultaneous caregiver session for adults.

-Session 5 explored integrative therapies for treating Nephrotic Syndrome that can accompany traditional medicine and treatments.
+This session explored integrative therapies for treating Nephrotic Syndrome that can accompany traditional medicine and treatments.
 Dr. Elisa Song, from Whole Family Wellness was the featured speaker.
 Session included information on what supplements can aid in the treatment of Nephrotic Syndrome, as well as techniques for whole child (and caregiver) wellness.

 Transitioning to college is a challenge.
 For those dealing with Nephrotic Syndrome, it can be additionally stressful.
-Session 6 explored the transition to college / independent life with Nephrotic Syndrome.
+This session explored the transition to college / independent life with Nephrotic Syndrome.
 We heard from families who have navigated this milestone themselves and explored resources and tools on the topic.
 Suzann Cowing, one of the East Bay's leading admissions advisors and founder of Advance College Counseling, shared valuable information on the college admissions process and what to know when your child has a 504 plan in place.
 If you missed this session but would like more info on any of the topics or contact information for any of our attendees or presenters, please reach out to us at firstname.lastname@example.org.